robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 It works by running an assessment based on your specific configuration choices and then outputting a list of findings for potential security issues.
 The resulting findings are displayed in the Amazon Inspector console, and they are presented with a detailed description of the security issue and a recommendation on how to fix it.

+<b> Trusted Advisor </b>

+It assists you in provisioning your AWS resources using best practices, it then produces a report under 5 different categories:
+1. Cost optimization
+2. Performance
+3. Security
+4. Fault Tolerance
+5. Service Limits

+Traffic light-based recommendations:
+1. Green: no actions recommended
+2. Orange: investigation needed
+3. Red: action recommended